wellrestedphp/wellrested/docs/source/middleware.rst

 Instance
 --------

-You can also provide pass an instnace directly as middleware.
+You can also provide pass an instance directly as middleware.

 .. code-block:: php